gottyduke/DKUtil/README.md

 /* Apply assembly patch in the body of execution
- * @param OffsetLow : Beginning offset of the cave
- * @param OffsetHigh : Ending offset of the cave
  * @param a_address : Address of the beginning at target body of execution
+ * @param a_offset : Offset pairs for <beginning, end> of cave entry from the head of function
  * @param a_patch : Assembly patch
  * @returns ASMPatchHandle
  */